HypeCheck

 Coconut Water Powder

-Also known as: Cocos nucifera water powder, CWP, dried coconut water, coconut water extract
+Also known as: Cocos nucifera water powder, dried coconut water, CWP

 What the Science Says

 Coconut water powder is dehydrated coconut water — the clear liquid found inside young green coconuts.
-It naturally contains electrolytes like potassium, sodium, and magnesium, which are important for hydration and basic muscle function.
-It is commonly added to sports drinks and hydration supplements based on its electrolyte profile, though robust clinical trials specifically testing coconut water powder for performance or hydration benefits in humans are lacking.
+It naturally contains electrolytes like potassium, sodium, and magnesium, which are important for fluid balance and muscle function.
+It is commonly added to sports drinks and hydration supplements, though robust clinical trials specifically on the powder form are lacking.

 What It Doesn't Do

-Not proven to outperform plain water or standard electrolyte drinks for hydration.
+Not proven to outperform plain water or standard sports drinks for hydration.
 No solid clinical evidence it boosts athletic performance.
 Won't detox your body.
-Not a meaningful source of protein or energy.
-'Natural' doesn't mean more effective than conventional electrolyte products.
+Not a meaningful source of vitamins or protein.
+'Natural electrolytes' doesn't automatically mean better than cheaper alternatives.

 Evidence-Based Benefits